mozilla/addon-sdk/packages/test-harness/README.md

 <span class="aside">
-For more information on testing in the Jetpack SDK, see the [Packaging](#guide/packaging) tutorial.
+For more information on testing in the Add-on SDK, see the [Packaging](#guide/packaging) tutorial.
 </span>